Posted on

 Dates for the diary

-“Dates for the diary” now has its own page
+“Dates for the diary” now has its own events page

 We organise a support groups/social get-togethers – mostly in London.
 The hosts for these events are people with herpes.
 You can meet others with the virus, share experiences…

 We hold informal, interactive days when you can learn how to talk to a new partner.
-These events – next one on Saturday, 17 February, 2018 – are extremely popular.
-The usual comment from people who attend is always something like: “I wish I had gone to one of these sooner…”
+These are on the first Saturday of them month – and they are extremely popular.
+The usual comment from people who attend is always something like: “I wish I had gone to one of these sooner…

 And a formal seminar – once a year – with a doctor who is expert in genital herpes.
 We always ask the doctor to be sure to allow time for answering all your questions.
 Next one is on May 12th, 2018.